Swrve/rate-limited-logger/README.md

 slightly unexpected, triggering disk I/O in a performance hotspot.

 With RateLimitedLogger, however, this risk is avoided.
-A RateLimitedLog object imposes an efficient rate limit internally, and will efficiently suppress logging if this is exceeded.
-When a log is suppressed, at the end of the limit period, another log message is output indicating how many logs were hidden.
+A RateLimitedLog object tracks the rate of log message emission, imposes an internal rate limit, and will efficiently suppress logging if this is exceeded.
+When a log is suppressed, at the end of the limit period, another log message is output indicating how many log lines were suppressed.

-This style of rate limiting is the same as the one used by UNIX syslog, so should be comprehensible, easy to predict, and familiar to many users, unlike more complex adaptive rate limits.
+This style of rate limiting is the same as the one used by UNIX syslog; this means it should be comprehensible, easy to predict, and familiar to many users, unlike more complex adaptive rate limits.

 The RateLimitedLogger library is thread-safe.